 The other day I visited Nimble’s blog to check out what was new.
 A recent article, “How To Build Customer Loyalty And Increase Revenue,” caught my attention.

-67% of people cease trading with a business because of perceived indifference.
+In particular, this statistic: 67% of people cease trading with a business because of perceived indifference.

 In business, customer service isn’t the only thing that is important.
 Quality, value, pricing, availability, accuracy, location, meeting deadlines, keeping promises, usefulness and a myriad of other things are important to customers.
 But customer service is the icing on the cake and, really, it’s the stuff that holds the cake together too.